Kuldeep12378956/Docker/README.md

 # Docker Compose

 if we want to run a complex application need multiple containers of diff os it can be done by using Docker Compose.
+But it need all the Containers to be linked with each other. to get this application work.
+Below is the screenshot of how to link these container which each other which look bit complex to do manuall.

 ![Screenshot 2023-04-14 at 7 06 46 PM](image2.png)

+However the easiest way to do this is do it with Docker Compose file.